echbremmer/py-oas/README.md

 # Install

-To install the cli following these steps:
+To install the cli these steps:

 $ pip install --upgrade virtualenv
 $ virtualenv venv